This issue of “AD users losing Admin rights when off the Domain” is a wee head scratching moment that comes up from time to time.

 That, in turn, allows us to image the Macs preserving the user data.

-Except the permissions will be incorrect on the home folders, running the below linked script resolves this issue 🙂
+Except the permissions will be incorrect on the home folders, for our solution to this, see below.

 Infrequently we’ve been seeing the below error on some iDevices after enrolling into our MDM solution.